protagolabs/odyssey-math/README.md

 ## ​​Acknowledgement

-We would like to extend our sincere gratitude to AGI Odyssey, the NGO responsible for organizing the Global Artificial Intelligence Championships (GAIC) Math 2024.
+We would like to extend our sincere gratitude to AGI Odyssey, the non-profit organization (NPO) responsible for organizing the Global Artificial Intelligence Championships (GAIC) Math 2024.
 Their dedication and commitment to promoting artificial intelligence education and innovation have been invaluable to the success of this project.
 Additionally, we appreciate their contribution of resources and support, which have played a significant role in making this initiative possible.

 ## Citation